njm-khaki/Simple-Pokedex/README.md

 # Flutter-Demo-Mock-App

-Demo app using Axios mocking in Flutter
+Demo app using Dio mocking in Flutter

 ## 概要